PhantomCybernetics/phntm_gazebo/README.md

 `encoder_hw_device:=cuda` - hardware device for the H.264 video encoding (`cuda` - default, `vaapi` or `sw`) `cameras_pixel_format:=BGR_INT8` - internal format generated bu the Gazebo/Ogre2 cameras (`RGB_INT8` default)
+`cameras_resolution:=1280x720` - resolutions for all cameras
 `encoder_input_pixel_format:=bgr0` - input pixel format for the H.264 video encoder (autodetected and defaults to `nv12` if not set)

 The rendering cameras generate a raw RGB (or BGR) frames that need to be wrapped in an OpenCV Mat and if necessary, transformed to match the supported input pixel format of the encoder.
 This scaling operation is performed on CPU (on a dedicated thread) and could be expencive.
 Some formats (such as `yuv420` or `nv12`) require this scaling.
 If supported by the encoder, it is recommended to use `bgr0` or similar to skip this scaling step.

+### Hardware Notes

+#### Jetson Orin Nano
+Both rendering and frame encoding are done on CPU as the GPU has no such capabilities

+#### AWS g4dn_xlarge insance
+Hw rendering and frame encoding utilizes the GPU at abou 20% with 3 cameras @ 1290x720